 A diamond’s color is dictated by trace amounts of elements within it, and each element produces a different color.
 Natural diamonds come in different colors, or rather most diamonds don’t come in a clear color, but it’s only the perfectly clear ones that get the spotlight.
 Understandable, since those are the most brilliant and beautiful diamonds, and tradition dictates that diamonds are white or clear.

-However diamonds can and do end up in various colors, yellow being the most common one.
+However diamonds can and do end up in various colors, yellow being the most common one (due to nitrogen).
 In fact one of the diamond ratings you will look at when purchasing your very own is the color.
 The color range and grade goes from D (perfectly clear, no color at all) to Z (obvious yellow tint).
 Of course, the differences are very slight and the naked eye won’t really be able to tell the diamond has a yellow tint up until the K grade.

 Diamonds that come in other colors are called fancy diamonds, and they’re graded completely opposite from white diamonds.
 The brighter and more vivid the color, the better the grading, from Faint to Fancy Vivid.

 Yellow diamonds owe their color to nitrogen particles, and they can range all the way to a light brown.

 Pink diamonds don’t have a clear explanation and there’s still an ongoing debate as to why they happen.
 The current scientific theory is that pink diamonds are somehow warped, due to being formed under even more intense pressure than regular white diamonds.

 Red diamonds are the rarest diamonds, and they are just as poorly understood as pink diamonds.
 These are the most expensive diamonds, and they are usually small because of this.

 Blue and green diamonds form when the element boron is present within the crystal lattice, in the form of impurities.
 A blue diamond is not as deeply blue as a sapphire, and a sapphire owes it blue color to iron and titanium.